aklomp/base64/README.md

 - easy to use;
 - elegant.

+On x86, the library does runtime feature detection.
 The first time it's called, the library will determine the appropriate encoding/decoding routines for the machine.
 It then remembers them for the lifetime of the program.
-If your processor supports AVX2, NEON or SSSE3 instructions, the library will pick an optimized codec that lets it encode/decode 12 or 24 bytes at a time, which gives a speedup of four or more times compared to the "plain" bytewise codec.
+If your processor supports AVX2 or SSSE3 instructions, the library will pick an optimized codec that lets it encode/decode 12 or 24 bytes at a time, which gives a speedup of four or more times compared to the "plain" bytewise codec.

-NEON support can unfortunately not be portably detected at runtime from userland (the `mrc` instruction is privileged), so NEON support is enabled or disabled at compile time.
+NEON support is hardcoded to on or off at compile time, because portable runtime feature detection is unavailable on ARM.

 Even if your processor does not support SIMD instructions, this is a very fast library.
 The fallback routine can process 32 or 64 bits of input in one round,